tixton/api-docs/README.md

 HTTP : 200

-If credentials is valid, you will be response like:
+The response to valid credentials is as following:

 ```
 HTTP/1.1 200 OK